Davenchy/alx-system_engineering-devops/0x00-shell_basics/README.md

 - Create bash script `12-file_type` to print the file type of `/tmp/iamafile`
 - Create bash script `13-symbolic_link` to create symbolic_link of `/bin/ls` to the current_working_directory under the name `__ls__`
 - Create bash script `14-copy_html` to copy all html files in current directory to the parent directory only update!!
+- Create bash script `100-lets_move` to move any file starts with uppercase letter to `/tmp/u` directory